thesophiaxu/affine-web-clipper/docs/Clip web pages.md

 ---
 permalink: web-clipper/capture
 aliases:
-  - Obsidian Web Clipper/Capture web pages
+  - AFFiNE Web Clipper/Capture web pages
 ---
-Once you install the [[Introduction to Obsidian Web Clipper|Web Clipper]] browser extension, you can access it in several ways, depending on your browser:
+Once you install the [[Introduction to AFFiNE Web Clipper|Web Clipper]] browser extension, you can access it in several ways, depending on your browser:

 1. The Obsidian icon in your browser toolbar.
 2. Hotkeys, to activate the extension from your keyboard.